jawhien/extendedTotalCmd/README.md

-# extendedTotalCmd
+# Extended module for total commander

-extended module for total commander
+This add-on improves the accessibility of the file Manager Total Commander, mostly versions 8.0 and higher.